 Jobboard Finder’s opinion

 Summary: It’s easy to lose focus when on the SEEK website.
 They have so many different parts to their website and their business, different advice columns and various services, that it can become confusing if you are just browsing.
-They have videos, key figures about their history and their success, photos of the team, etc. It’s still incredibly easy to look for work on this national job board (including a slightly different page for New Zealand) so it’s no wonder it receives 17.82 million views per month and is the 27th most visited website in Australia!
+They have videos, key figures about their history and their success, photos of the team, etc. It’s still incredibly easy to look for work on this national job board (including a slightly different page for New Zealand) so it’s no wonder it receives over 25 million views per month (and the numbers just keep going up).
+It is the 28th most visited website in Australia!
 They provide so much information in the employment news (the articles aren’t in chronological order), the career advice (with articles targeting specific problem areas for jobseekers), the medium blog and a specific recruiter news section.
-It makes you wonder if their followers on Twitter (be they on the main page with 48 400 followers or the Geeks of Seek or the NZ Seek or the Seek Business page) actually have time to read it all.
-Oh, and they have just as many pages on Facebook (363 113 on the main page).
+It makes you wonder if their followers on Twitter (be they on the main page with 48 100 followers or the Geeks of Seek or the NZ Seek or the Seek Business page) actually have time to read it all.
+Oh, and they have just as many pages on Facebook (381 268 on the main page).
 So now that we know everyone’s writing and following, let’s see what the job offers are like on this 20 something year old job board.

-Design: The homepage gets straight to the point: update your profile if you are a jobseeker, post adverts if you are recruiting.
-The rest of the page is just the footer.
-The search engine (keywords, classification, and location) becomes an advanced search once in the job listing to include additional filters (the type of contract/hours and the publication date).
+Design: The homepage has changed bit over time but it has always been simple and clear.
+The first thing you see is the search engine (keywords, classification, and location).
+Above this, you can change the search engine to turn it into a profile page, an advice search bar or company reviews.
+At the very top of the page, you have the choice between: jobs, courses, businesses for sale and volunteering.
+It's all about making sure everyone can find the right service!
+Seek caters for jobseekers, employees, employers, students, volunteers and more!
+On the search page, you have additional filters (the type of work, pay and the publication date).
 The job offers in list form are clear and include the date (unless they’re featured) and the logo.
 Among the tools that users can access for a better service are the partner websites (other job boards), partner services (which include a freelance website and recruitment tools) and company pages.
 Ratings on companies and their offers (as well as reviews) give jobseekers an idea of what to expect.
-Finally, you can also browse through courses, businesses for sales and volunteering opportunities (at the top of the page) or even choose to view only $150k a year jobs.

 The job board objective: Seek is dominating the Australian market in job offers and other business ventures.